dflook/cloudformation-dns-certificate/README.md

 * `DomainValidationOptions`

   Information for validating domain ownership.
-A DomainValidationOption should be present for the DomainName and all SubjectAlternativeNames.
+A DomainValidationOption should be present for the DomainName and all SubjectAlternativeNames to create validation records.
 A DomainValidationOption for a parent domain can be used for names that have the same HostedZoneId.

+  If a DomainValidationOption is not present for a domain, validation records for that domain will not be created.
+They must be created through other means.
+  The resource will remain in the `CREATE_IN_PROGRESS` state until the records can be validated.

   - Required: Yes
   - Type: List of `DomainValidationOption`